vipulpathak113/FrontendInterviewQuestions/README.md

 More Ref: https://nitropack.io/blog/post/resource-hints-performance-optimization
 ---------------------------------------------------------------------------------------------------------------------------------

-eslint:JavaScript, being a dynamic and loosely-typed language, is especially prone to developer error.
+- Eslint:JavaScript, being a dynamic and loosely-typed language, is especially prone to developer error.
 ESLint is a linter which helps to improve the code quality and fix bugs beforehand itself to avoid it from coming at runtime.
 It also helps to avoid hard to debug issues in future

     ESLint displays warning or error message when
     We use a variable without declaring it
     We re-declare the variable
     We try to change constant value
     We add un-necessary parenthesis
     When we use wrong syntax

 -----------------------------------------------------------------------------------------------
-npm vs npx:
+-NPM vs NPX:
-NPM-
->node package manager
+    NPM:
->Manages package/ cant run the package directly
+    - Manages package/ cant run the package directly
->run installed packages via scripts in package.json
+    - run installed packages via scripts in package.json
->takes space as it install package locally or globally
+    - takes space as it install package locally or globally

     NPX:
->node package execute
+    - node package execute
->execute package directly
+    - execute package directly
->can run package without installation remotely / also mentioned in package.json
+    - can run package without installation remotely / also mentioned in package.json
-> save space as it is not installed globally or locally it directly runs it
+    - save space as it is not installed globally or locally it directly runs it
 -------------------------------------------------------------------------------------------
-code splitting(lazy load): Usually webpack bundle all files into one and load into app.
+- Code splitting(lazy load): Usually webpack bundle all files into one and load into app.
 Bundle increases as files increases so need to split the bundle and load only when files are needed to improve app performance.
 Using dynamic import we can do code splitting .
 Ex: import { add } from './math';

 React.lazy takes a function that must call a dynamic import().
 This must return a Promise which resolves to a module with a default export containing a React component.